W-2 Guide

 Get your W-2 online

-You can eliminate printing, be sustainable and get your electronic W-2 sooner by choosing an electronic W-2.
-Access your W-2 online at any time and reduce the risk of identity theft that sometimes occurs with regular mail.
-You must provide your consent to begin receiving your W-2 electronically.
-The quick-and-easy process remains in effect until you withdraw your consent, terminate from the university or the university no longer offers electronic W-2 delivery.
-Provide your consent on the W-2 Consent Form page:
+You can eliminate printing, be sustainable, and get your electronic W-2 sooner by forgoing the printed copy and electing to receive only an electronic W-2.
+Access your W-2 online anytime and reduce the risk of identity theft that can occur with regular mail.
+You must provide your consent to suppress the receipt of a printed copy of our W-2.
+The quick-and-easy process remains in effect until you withdraw your consent, terminate from the university, or the university no longer offers electronic W-2 delivery.
+To update your W-2 print elections:

 Consent must be given by Dec.
 31 to guarantee delivery of an electronic W-2 for the current year.
 Consent given after Dec.
 31 may not become effective until the following year.